Charles the Lame, that is.

 Crusader Kings was the last of the Paradox games that spawned from Europa Universalis.
 Earlier I was thinking about the release of that engine as it tied into the Civilization and Age of Empires advances, with each pushing the other forward.
 The original EU release was not too long after Age of Kings and shortly before Civilization III.
 EU and EU II were barely more than a year apart, making EU almost a paid public beta for EU II.

 Following on the heels of the success of EU II, Paradox moved the engine to the Second World War with the release of Hearts of Iron.
 This was not a mere re-skinning of the EU engine, however.
 Unlike the EU clock, which ticked through the centuries represented in that game, Hearts of Iron played strategically but simulated hour-by-hour.
-Thus, operations could be planned to coordinate attacks from land, sea, and air, scheduling them all to hit their target at a given H-hour.
+Thus, operations could be planned so as to coordinate attacks from land, sea, and air, scheduling them all to hit their target at a given H-hour.
 The series became very successful in its own right and is the most recent of the Paradox games to be reworked as a new version.

 The next of the EU spin-offs was Victoria: An Empire Under the Sun.
 Vicky, as fans like to refer to it, returned to the the massive scale of EU but added in the more complexity to account for the economics of the Victorian era.
 Rather than simulate a population of a territory as a whole, Vicky breaks down the population into different categories: the wealthy versus the poor, the skilled versus the unskilled, the soldiers versus factory workers, etc. Managing the economy, then, involves managing this detail.